RS MacDonald Seedcorn Fund

 - Are likely to lead to substantive future funding from grants or investment

-- Requests for awards of up to £5,000 (£10K in exceptional circumstances) will be considered.
+- Requests for awards of up to £5,000 (£10K in exceptional circumstances, which must be justified) will be considered.

 - Matched funding is welcome but is not required.